SeldonIO/MLServer/runtimes/huggingface/README.md

 built-in codec.
 Therefore, [content type annotations](../../docs/user-guide/content-type) at the request level will **be ignored**.
-Not that this **doesn't include [input-level content type](../../docs/user-guide/content-type#Codecs) annotations**, which will be respected as usual.
+Note that this **doesn't include [input-level content type](../../docs/user-guide/content-type#Codecs) annotations**, which will be respected as usual.